movationdesign/The-LinkBox-Project/README.md

 and know that you can check it out when you're done reading.

 To dos:
-1.
-Use localStorage to make sure that the LinkBox doesn't go away if the user accidentally close the tab / browser.
+1. Use localStorage to make sure that the LinkBox doesn't go away if the user accidentally close the tab / browser.

-2.
-Make a Save to TXT, Save to HTML, and Send to Email function, so the user can quickly save their links permanently.
+2. Make a Save to TXT, Save to HTML, and Send to Email function, so the user can quickly save their links permanently.

+JavaScript library: jQuery

-Written in jQuery — but I will rewrite it in Vanilla JavaScript to optimize performance (especially on animations).
+I will re-write it in Vanilla JavaScript to optimize performance (especially on animations).